ErnieTech101/WSJT-ADIF-Log-Visualizer/README.md

 - WSJT-X must be logging grid squares

 ### QRZ Upload Fails
-- Verify API key is correct
+- Verify YOUR API key is correct
-- Ensure CORS proxy is running on port 8001
+- Ensure CORS proxy is running on port 8001 - It normally starts when you run `python start_servers.py'
-- Check QRZ.com status
+- Check QRZ.com status - Do you have an active account?
+You need an API

 ### Country Lookups Not Working
-- Ensure `cty.json` exists
+- Ensure `cty.json` exists - this comes with the download files.
-- Check browser console for loading errors
+- Check browser console for loading errors - Try Firefox, Chrome, Opera or Edge
-- Re-download CTY.dat if needed
+- Re-download CTY.dat if needed from the WSJT-X Sourceforge website

-## Technical Details
+# Technical Details
+This was a tricky project.
+Lot's of ins, outs and what-have-yous (to quote Jeff Lebowski).
+I would be less than forthcoming if I didn't mention that I turned to Anthropic's Claude.ai Sonnet 4.5 for assistance.
+Getting things to work with the CORS issue and coding efficiently are important and Claude can be a lifesaver.
+Don't be ashamed to vibe coding.

 ### Dependencies

 **JavaScript Libraries (CDN):**
-- Leaflet 1.9.4 - Interactive maps
+- Leaflet 1.9.4 - Interactive maps - That is how we get the maps and themes from OpenStreetMap.
-- Chart.js 3.9.1 - Analytics charts
+- Chart.js 3.9.1 - Analytics charts - Looks nice don't they!

 **Data Files:**
-- `cty.json` - DXCC entity database (converted from CTY.dat)
+- `cty.json` - DXCC entity database (converted from CTY.dat with a Python script)

 ### Browser Storage

-This application does **not** use localStorage or sessionStorage.
+This application does **not** use localStorage, sessionStorage, cookies or any intrusive nonsense.
 All data is:
 - Loaded from ADIF file
-- Kept in memory during session
+- Kept in memory during session and then released
-- Re-loaded on page refresh
+- Re-loaded on page refresh.

 ### ADIF Parsing